BIGmama-technology/Hiring-software-engineer-frontend/README.md

 - **Collaborative Text Editor**: Utilizing Liveblocks, the app includes a collaborative text editor where multiple users can simultaneously edit a shared document in real-time.
 Cursor tracking ensures users can see the position of others within the document.

 - **Cursor tracking**: Cursor tracking ensures users can see the position of others within the document.
+- **User Presence Indicators**: Shows the active users on document and on cursors (shows the email).
 - **Mobile-Friendly Interface**: simple, beautiful mobile interface.

 ## Pages